mgarciav88/plaquette-models/README.md

 Two notebooks are included in the notebooks directory:

 1. circuits: includes examples showing how to generate and visualize the basic circuits used in the paper.
-2. experiments: includes examples on how to run the experiments and generate some of the plots presented in the paper.
-Be aware that plotting functionality is very limited to specific results, so you would probably need to create your own plotting functionality to obtain specific results.
+2. experiments: includes examples on how to run the experiments, generate the results (in the form of dataframes) and generate some of the plots presented in the paper.
+Be aware that plotting functionality is very limited to specific results, so you would probably need to create your own plotting methods to obtain specific results.

+## Modules structure

+Modules in the src directory are organized in the following way:

+* analysis: includes code to process the experiment's results, including readout error mitigation and zero-noise extrapolation.
+* models: includes code to build the circuits used in the experiments.
+* observables: includes code to compute the gauss law observables.
+* plotting: includes code to plot results from the experiments.